franklx/petite-vue/README.md

+# petite-vue-pro

+'petite-vue-pro' forked from 'petite-vue', in order to expand some other commonly used functions, such as 'watch'.
+Examples are 'in examples/watch.html'.

 # petite-vue

 `petite-vue` is an alternative distribution of [Vue](https://vuejs.org) optimized for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
 It provides the same template syntax and reactivity mental model as standard Vue.
 However, it is specifically optimized for "sprinkling" a small amount of interactions on an existing HTML page rendered by a server framework.
 See more details on [how it differs from standard Vue](#comparison-with-standard-vue).